BIA’s Whistleblower Reporting

 - The whistleblower is or has been:

-- An officer or employee of BIA; supplier; associate; or relative/dependent of the above.
+- An officer or employee of BIA.

 - The report is made to:

-- The protections:
+- The Protected Disclosure Officer.

 Confidentiality